 Silhouette Macramé Art: How to Turn Any Design Into a Wall Hanging

-Silhouette macramé turns simple knots into striking artwork—and the best part is, you don’t need advanced skills to get started.
-By carefully placing rows of double half-hitch knots, you can “draw” bold shapes and flowing outlines that emerge beautifully against a lighter background.
+Silhouette macramé turns simple knots into striking artwork — and the best part is, you don't need advanced skills to get started.
+By carefully placing rows of double half-hitch knots, you can "draw" bold shapes and flowing outlines that emerge beautifully in a stunning silhouette macramé wall hanging.

 What looks complex at first is really a mindful process of following curves, building row by row, and letting the image reveal itself.